supercid/techdocs-wiki-tmp/SPA:-Basics.md

 ## Setting Up

+### Setting up your account

+You must use a valid domain for your website.
+If you are creating a test account and running your store locally, you must use valid TLD as localhost is not supported.

+We recommend using a `.dev` or a `.test` TLD that is aliased to localhost.
+Both `.dev` and `.test` are reserved by Google and IANA for testing purposes.
+You will need to edit your operating-system dependent hosts file to add an alias for the domain you are using.

 ### Including the script

 To start tracking visits and content the Nosto script needs to be active on all pages within the store where the user might navigate.
 Replace $accountID from the code below with your own account ID and place the code within the <head> section of your sites HTML content.
 You can find your stores account IDs from the account list within the Nosto admin.